eduardocs09/scalability-and-system-design-for-developers/01_web-application-and-software-architecture/11_stream-processing.md

 - Slow Process;
   - Data has to be transformed to common format;
   - Data has to be authenticated;
-  - ETLs are not that effective anymore;
+  - ETLs(extract, transform, load) are not that effective anymore;
-  - What about reak-time?
+  - What about real-time?
 It's actually not that accurate, since accuracy comes from time spent studying the data;
 - Complex & Expensive;
   - Resourse-intensive;
   - Usually takes dedicated teams to pull it off;